-Figure 5. (a) The December-February climatology of ERA-I eddy heat fluxes, v'T', at 100 hPa. (b) The high-top composite of week-4 eddy heat flux model-biases with respect to ERA-I from November-January initializationsat a lead time of 4 weeks. (c) is as in (b), but composited for the low-top models.
-In panel a, the line and colour-filled contours match the colorbar spacing of 10 ms-1K; in panels b and c, the line contours match the colorbar contour intervals of 5 ms-1K, but colours are only shown where the biases are statistically significant at the 95% level from a two-tailed Student's t-test. (d) Time series of the difference between the S2S hindcasts and ERA-I for v'T' the wave-1 eddy heat flux averaged over the Scandinavian/Siberian region (blue box in panels a-c), at 45°-75°N for lead times from 1 to 8 weeks. (e) is as in (d), but for the Pacific region (red box in panels a-c) wave-2.(f) is also as in (d), but for the combined wave-1 and 2 planetary wave heat flux averaged over 45°-75°N wintertime zonal winds (Supplemental Figures 2, 5, 6, and 109).
-For January initializations, most models instead overestimate the frequency of strong vortex winds beyond week 1 (Fig. 6f), which is also consistent with the general strong vortex biases evident in the model composites of Figure 2.
+Figure 5. (a) The December-February climatology of ERA-I eddy heat fluxes, v'T', at 100 hPa. (b) The high-top composite of week-4 eddy heat flux biases with respect to ERA-I from November-January initializations. (c) is as in (b), but composited for the low-top models.
+In panel a, the line and colour-filled contours match the colorbar spacing of 10 ms^{-1} K; in panels b and c, the line contours match the colorbar contour intervals of 5 ms-1K, but colours are only shown where the biases are statistically significant at the 95% level from a two-tailed Student's t-test. (d) Time series of the difference between the S2S hindcasts and ERA-I for the wave-1 eddy heat flux averaged over 45° - 75° N for lead times from 1 to 8 weeks. (e) is as in (d), but for wave-2.